ksaua/remock/README.md

 ## Lazy initialization

 A core goal of Remock is to be as fast as possible.
 Remock will therefore by default set all the beans to be lazily initialized.
+This is to enable you to point the `@ContextConfigration` at e.g. a class that does component scanning.

+However, the following exceptions apply:
-Remock will *not* set beans with the role ROLE_INFRASTRUCTURE to lazy with the assumption that those beans are required to correctly setup spring context.
+* Remock will *not* set beans with the role ROLE_INFRASTRUCTURE to lazy with the assumption that those beans are required to correctly setup the spring context.
+* Remock will *not* set beans directly defined in the `@ContextConfiguration` to lazy.
+The rationale for this is that by adding a class to `@ContextConfiguration` you obviously need it in your test.

+Anything else will be lazy unless you use:

+### @DisableLazyInit

-Annotating your test with `@DisableLazyInit` disables the lazy init.
+Annotating your test with `@DisableLazyInit` disables the lazy init for all classes.

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)
-    @ContextConfiguration(classes = {SomeService.class, SomeOtherService.class})
+    @ContextConfiguration(classes = SomeClassAnnotatedWith_Configuration.class})
     @DisableLazyInit
     public class MyTest {